biolink/biolinkml/tests/test_biolink_model/output/markdown_no_image/GeneToExpressionSiteAssociation.md

 ### Own

  * [gene to expression site association➞object](gene_to_expression_site_association_object.md)  <sub>REQ</sub>
+    * Description: location in which the gene is expressed
     * range: [AnatomicalEntity](AnatomicalEntity.md)
  * [gene to expression site association➞quantifier qualifier](gene_to_expression_site_association_quantifier_qualifier.md)  <sub>OPT</sub>
+    * Description: can be used to indicate magnitude, or also ranking
     * range: [OntologyClass](OntologyClass.md)
  * [gene to expression site association➞relation](gene_to_expression_site_association_relation.md)  <sub>REQ</sub>
+    * Description: expression relationship
     * range: [Uriorcurie](types/Uriorcurie.md)
  * [gene to expression site association➞stage qualifier](gene_to_expression_site_association_stage_qualifier.md)  <sub>OPT</sub>
+    * Description: stage at which the gene is expressed in the site
     * range: [LifeStage](LifeStage.md)
  * [gene to expression site association➞subject](gene_to_expression_site_association_subject.md)  <sub>REQ</sub>
+    * Description: gene in which variation is correlated with the phenotypic feature
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md)

 ### Inherited from association: